NYSOA Awards Program

 This special award is given to individuals for outstanding service to NYSOA.
 Send suggestions to the .

-Most recently (in 2014), one individual was recognized with the Gordon M. Meade Distinguished Service Award:
+Most recently (in 2017), two individuals were recognized with the Gordon M. Meade Distinguished Service Award:

 The President's Award was most recently given to Irving Cantor in 2016 to recognize his more than 30 years of outstanding service on NYSOA/FNYSBC's Auditing Committee.
 His sage advice will be greatly missed.